tahamazari/packform/README.md

 by reading the data from CSV

 ## Serve the Frontend (Vue)
-First run 'npm install' to dependencies
+First run 'npm install' to install dependencies
 Then run 'npm run serve' to run the app

 Will run on 'http://localhost:8080/'

 ## Run Tests (Cypress)
-First run 'npm install' to dependencies
+First run 'npm install' to install dependencies
-Make sure the front end and back end are running before running tests
+Make sure the frontend and backend are running before running tests
 Run following commands to run the tests, for each spec individually
 npx cypress run --spec "./cypress/integration/Home.spec.js"
 npx cypress run --spec "./cypress/integration/Orders.spec.js"